 If your Apple iPhone or iPad screen is frozen or locked up, it’s not fun.
 Normally you can simply pull a battery from a device if it locks up.
-The iPhone doesn’t have a removable battery though.
+Apple devices don’t have a removable battery though.
 Instead, you’ll have to try these options.

 Force Quit App